-(iv) the qualifications for and designation of Empowerment Zones and Enterprise Communities (other than matters relating to tax benefits).
+(iv) the qualifications for and designation of Empowerment Zones and Enterprise Communities (other than mat-

-(E) SUBCOMMITTEE ON INTERNATIONAL MONETARY POLICY AND TRADE.-The jurisdiction of the Subcommittee on International Monetary Policy and Trade includes-
+(E) Subcommittee on International Monetary Policy and Trade.-The jurisdiction of the Subcommittee on International Monetary Policy and Trade includes-

-(i) multilateral development lending institutions, including activities of the National Advisory Council on International Monetary and Financial Policies as related thereto, and monetary and financial developments as they relate to the activities and objectives of such institutions;

-(ii) international trade, including but not limited to the activities of the Export-Import Bank;

-(iii) the International Monetary Fund, its permanent and temporary agencies, and all matters related thereto; and

-(iv) international investment policies, both as they relate to United States investments for trade purposes by citizens of the United States and investments made by all foreign entities in the United States.

-(F) SUBCOMMITTEE ON OVERSIGHT AND INVESTIGATIONS.-The jurisdiction of the Subcommittee on Oversight and Investigations includes-

-(i) the oversight of all agencies, departments, programs, and matters within the jurisdiction of the Committee, including the development of recommendations with regard to the necessity or desirability of enacting, changing, or repealing any legislation within the jurisdiction of the Committee, and for conducting investigations within such jurisdiction; and

-(ii) research and analysis regarding matters within the jurisdiction of the Committee, including the impact or probable impact of tax policies affecting matters within the jurisdiction of the Committee.
+- (i) multilateral development lending institutions, including activities of the National Advisory Council on International Monetary and Financial Policies as related thereto, and monetary and financial developments as they relate to the activities and objectives of such institutions; - (ii) international trade, including but not limited to the activities of the Export-Import Bank; - (iii) the International Monetary Fund, its permanent and temporary agencies, and all matters related thereto; and - (iv) international investment policies, both as they relate to United States investments for trade purposes by citizens of the United States and investments made by all foreign entities in the United States. - (F) Subcommittee on Oversight and Investigations.-The jurisdiction of the Subcommittee on Oversight and Investigations includes- - (i) the oversight of all agencies, departments, programs, and matters within the jurisdiction of the Committee, including the development of recommendations with regard to the necessity or desirability of enacting, changing, or repealing any legislation within the jurisdiction of the Committee, and for conducting investigations within such jurisdiction; and - (ii) research and analysis regarding matters within the jurisdiction of the Committee, including the impact or probable impact of tax policies affecting matters within the jurisdiction of the Committee.

-(2) In addition, each such subcommittee shall have specific responsibility for such other measures or matters as the Chair refers to it.

-(3) Each subcommittee of the Committee shall review and study, on a continuing basis, the application, administration, execution, and effectiveness of those laws, or parts of laws, the subject matter of which is within its general responsibility.
+- (2) In addition, each such subcommittee shall have specific responsibility for such other measures or matters as the Chair refers to it. - (3) Each subcommittee of the Committee shall review and study, on a continuing basis, the application, administration, execution, and effectiveness of those laws, or parts of laws, the subject matter of which is within its general responsibility.